devrahul-2508/Weather-Android/README.md

 # Weather

-A simple app to demonstrate pair-programming over JetBrain's [CodeWithMe](https://www.jetbrains.com/code-with-me/) plugin
+A simple app to show some weather info

 ## The plan